QuantumWizard888/get_jp_word_info/README.md

 # Get JP word info
-Script gets a word info from https://dictionary.goo.ne.jp explanatory dictionary.
+Parser script that gets a word info from https://dictionary.goo.ne.jp explanatory dictionary.

 ## How to use ###
 ### To get a word info: